ÇÁ¶û½º ¹Î¹ý

 Immovables are governed by French law even when owned by aliens.

-Statutes relating to the status and capacity of persons govern French persons, even those residing in foreign
+Statutes relating to the status and capacity of persons govern French persons, even those residing in foreign countries.

 Art.
 4

-A judge who refuses to give judgment on the pretext of legislation being silent, obscure or insufficient, may be
+A judge who refuses to give judgment on the pretext of legislation being silent, obscure or insufficient, may be prosecuted for being guilty of a denial of justice.

 Art.
 5